EnzoGuillouche/MemoryMate/Documents/Management/MonthlyReports/monthlyReport1.md

 ## Month 1 (3/19/2024 - 4/19/2024)

 The first month was dedicated to initiating the project.
-The Multitasker established the tasks and the milestones to do. <!--The Functional Specification has been started.--> The Multitasker met professionals in the field of the project to discuss and obtain some information.
+The Multitasker established the tasks and the milestones to do.
+The Functional Specification has been started.
+The Multitasker met professionals in the field of the project to discuss and obtain some information.

 ## Topics of the month